XarwinM/competence_estimation/README.md

 # Quick Start and Demo #

-A short [demo notebook](`demo.ipynb`) shows how plots can be created for already compute scores and how new scores can be computed for a given pre-trained classifier.
+A short [demo notebook](`demo.ipynb`) shows how plots can be created for already computed scores and how new scores can be computed for a given pre-trained classifier.

 ## Training ##